MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/battery-charging-in-the-boot-environment.md

     - If the device does not detect a connected power source and the battery is too low to boot into the main OS, the device shuts down.

 4. Depending on the value of an OEM-customizable registry value, the battery charging application either continues the boot process after the device reaches a threshold, or waits for the user to hold the power button before doing so.
-For more information, see [Battery charging application flow](#batterychargingapp).

 The following diagram illustrates this components involved with the boot battery charging process.
 This diagram intentionally omits many UEFI components to focus on the battery charging process; for a more comprehensive view of the UEFI boot process, see [Boot and UEFI](boot-and-uefi.md).